yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Exit criteria:

--  Verify that queues are drained and that orders are processed before completing this task.
+-  Verify that queues are drained and that orders are processed before completing this task

 ### Task 4: Using a partition count of 15, simulate 100 orders